What you need to know about free shared inbox tools

 Capterra review: Not available.

-4. Hubspot
+Hubspot

-With this shared inbox that accounts for email, chatbots, social media messages and much more.
-Instead of browsing through multiples digital spaces, team members can focus on solutions to their customer’s questions.
-That makes it a great tool for sales and marketing, integrating with ecommerce and social media promotions.
+hubspot shared inboxes Hubspot is a CRM tool with shared inbox that has become ubiquitous for Marketing teams across the world.
+It includes a variety of different tools, such as a task manager app and a sales hub.
+However, one of the most important is the shared inbox, called "Conversations".
+This shared inbox accounts for email, chatbots, social media messages and much more.
+Instead of browsing through multiple digital spaces, team members can focus on solutions to their customers' questions, making it an effective multichannel shared inbox.
+It's a great tool for sales and marketing, integrating with e-commerce and social media promotions.
 The free version is limited to one shared inbox for up to five users.
+Pros:

 • Part of a bigger CRM environment with Hubspot suite packages.